Jonathan2251/lbd/source/doc.rst

 Note of Sphinx
 ~~~~~~~~~~~~~~

-- Do not use > 90 characters in a line of code-block:: console or any code-block,
+- Do not use more than 90 characters per line in ``code-block:: console`` or any
-  otherwise it may show the error in `make latexpdf`.
+  other code block, otherwise errors may occur during `make latexpdf`.

-- Use "\clearpage" (reference gpu.rst) to clear page for pdf to avoid split into
+- Use ``\clearpage`` (see gpu.rst) to force page breaks in pdf and avoid content
-  two pages.
+  splitting across two pages.

 .. code-block:: console